openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 that date.

-.. note:: In courses that include the cohort feature, all of the content-specific discussion topics are private.
+.. note:: In courses that include the cohort feature, all of the content-specific discussion topics are divided by cohort.
 Student posts to these topics can only be read, and responded to, by members of the same cohort group.
 See :ref:`Cohorts Overview`.

 .. _Create CourseWide Discussion Topics: